ilovedogs3003/ilovedogs3003.github.io/_projects/10_project.md

     </div>
 </div>
 <p>
-    Considering each customization is rather reiterative and achieved through an additional line of code, I won't model each of the components.
+    Considering each customization is rather reiterative and achieved through an additional line of code, I will not model each of the components.
 However, in honor of the handle for this website, I will leave you with a playful iteration of the QR code you scanned:
 </p>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0 d-flex justify-content-center">